The perfect summer birthday party theme

 Coordinate the colors as much as you’d like—Kelly got inspiration from our simple color palette.

 Pro tip: There’s no better centerpiece than a cake.
-At this summer birthday party, the treats are all the table décor you need.
+At this summer birthday party, the treats are all the table decor you need.

 Dish out the sprinkles.
 Go a little nuts with sugar, jimmies and dragees from a grocery store or the bakers’ section in a craft store.
-Or visit a sprinkle-focused online store for some extra-festive goodies.
-Don’t stop there—add whipped topping, ice-cream sauces, cherries, marshmallows, nuts and fruity cereal.

 Pro tip: Find fun tiny dishes at thrift stores or around the house for the individual toppings.
 Mix and match trays to make them easy to pass.